-Inside the area of Costa de la Luz, we have three major cities, Ayamonte, with 200.000 inhabitants, Huelva with 150.000 and Cádiz with 120.000, unfortunately, only Cádiz has an airport, and the next nearest one is in Sevilla.
+Inside the area of Costa de la Luz, we have three major cities, Ayamonte, with 200.000 inhabitants, Huelva with 150.000 and Cádiz with 120.000, unfortunately, only Cádiz has an airport, and the next nearest one is Sevilla.

 As for transport and infrastructure, since the development of the area has been fairly recent, the transport infrastructure in the area is much less developed than, say, Valencia or Madrid, and as such there aren’t as many options regarding public transport.
-So, if you want to have the freedom to go anywhere at any time, the best thing you could do is use the rental car services.
+So, if you want to have the freedom to go anywhere at any time, the best thing you could do is use rental car services.

-Costa de la Luz is also a historically rich location, as is most of southern Spain, its history dates back to 12th century BCE, and there are monuments built around the ruins of antique Roman cities, dating back centuries.
-Christopher Columbus also has a deep connection with these lands, as it was the case for the Pinzón Brothers, an important local family, the ones who helped him get his three ships and take sail towards the discovery of the new world.
+Costa de la Luz is also a historically rich location, as is most of southern Spain, its history dates back to the 12th century BCE, and there are monuments built around the ruins of antique Roman cities, dating back centuries.
+Christopher Columbus also has a deep connection with these lands, as was the case for the Pinzón Brothers, an important local family, the ones who helped him get his three ships and take sail towards the discovery of the new world.

 Planning to invest in the real estate market of the Costa de la Luz?

-In the last few years, Costa de la Luz has experienced a very sharp growth in touristic appeal, it had always been famous amongst vacationing Spaniards, but it was the international attention that brought life to this area since the area is now very commonly visited by French and German tourists.
+In the last few years, Costa de la Luz has experienced very sharp growth in tourist appeal, it had always been famous amongst vacationing Spaniards, but it was the international attention that brought life to this area since the area is now very commonly visited by French and German tourists.

 Nonetheless, economic growth has not been the only thing that the sharp increase in tourists brought.
 The prices of housing and the real estate market, in general, started to stabilize in the area as a consequence, which is great for property owners, but It also means that investors all around the world wanted to buy properties and as a result, the value of properties is now higher.